Contractor Mortgages Explained

 A contractor mortgage is a type of home loan designed specifically for those without permanent employment.

 The term ‘contractor’ covers a number of different job types in a wide range of industries.
-Generally speaking, you will be classed as a contractor in the eyes of mortgage provider if either of the following applies:
+Generally speaking, you will be classed as a contractor in the eyes of mortgage provider if either of the following applies: Some mortgage providers are happy to consider applications from anyone, whereas some may only be willing to lend to specific types of contractors, and others not at all.

 If you’re a contract worker, working with a broker is always advisable because they can use their extensive market knowledge to identify the most competitive rates from those lenders most likely to consider you based on your individual circumstances.